-It is an excellent cartridge for hunting plains game, but it can also be used to hunt much big game animals.
-The famous hunter “Karamojo” Bell killed hundreds of elephants with brain shots from a 7mm Mauser (known as the .275 Rigby by the British).
-While I do not recommend using the 7mm Mauser on thick-skinned dangerous game like buffalo and elephant (and doing so is illegal in many countries), Bell’s feats with the cartridge do a good job of demonstrating what it is capable of in the right hands.
+It's an excellent cartridge for hunting plains game, but it can be used to hunt much larger animals, too.
+The famous hunter "Karamojo" Bell killed hundreds of elephants with brain shots from a 7mm Mauser (known as the .275 Rigby by the British).
+While I don't recommend using the 7mm Mauser on thick-skinned, dangerous game like buffalo and elephants (and doing so is illegal in many countries), Bell's feats with the cartridge do a good job of demonstrating the capabilities of the cartridge in the right hands.

 3. .35 Remington

-Introduced in the early 1900s along with Remington’s new Auto-Loading Rifle, the .35 Remington was marketed as a competitor to the venerable .30-30 Winchester.
-Though the cartridge was ballistically superior to the .30-30 Winchester and did catch on with the hunting community, it never quite achieved the popularity of the .30-30 Winchester.
+Designed in the early 1900s along with Remington's new Auto-Loading Rifle, the .35 Remington was marketed as a competitor to the venerable .30-30 Winchester.
+Even though the cartridge was ballistically superior to the .30-30 Winchester and did catch on with the hunting community, it never quite achieved the popularity of the .30-30 Winchester.

 Unfortunately, even though it's a capable cartridge for hunting medium and even large game at close range, the cartridge has slowly declined in popularity over the last century.
 Hunters wanting a flat-shooting cartridge for longer-range hunting have turned to more modern cartridges.
 Similarly, many hunters looking for a good woods gun have remained faithful to the .30-30 Winchester.